 In 2019, about 200,000 people applied for a permit to hike to The Wave.
 Only about 7,000 permits were issued.
 Therefore, your chances of winning a permit through the lottery are less than four percent!

 For a simple hike, it’s quite a complicated process.
-Here are the simplified details.
+Below are the details of The Wave, and the best alternative, “The Swell.”

 Lottery Process For The Wave